DeanLemans/deanlemans.github.io/_posts/2024-10-08-site-reasoning.md

 - static site
 - build in comment system
 #### cons
-- difficulty building on locally on windows, (works fine on linux though)
+- building on locally on windows, (works fine on linux though)

-### I chose use jekyll chirpy;
+### list of reasons for using jekyll chirpy;
 - theme because it has inbuild GitHub pages support.
 - accesibility
 - And the detailed instuctions how to use and modify their theme.
 - able to use obsidian to eddit/keep track of my files.
-- able to convert .MD files to post that display automatically.
+- able to convert .MD files to post(html) that display automatically.
 - able to open in obsidian.
-- replacement of the obsidian publish.
+- can act as an replacement for obsidian publish.